Gillingham bus disaster: Aftermath

-The accident resulted in improved street lighting in the Medway Towns and the decision of all three services that a red light would henceforward be shown at the rear of all columns marching along roads at night.
-Photographs taken by the police at the time showed the street to be lit by lamp standards which were typical in the country at the time and they were all (or almost all) in perfect working order.
-It has also been stated in official reports that the grim circumstances of the accident were particularly harrowing, given that several injured cadets were trapped under the bus and could not be extricated due to problems lifting the bus, which would have put additional weight on trapped survivors.
-The subsequent Ministry enquiry recommended that all UK buses should be fitted with a single kerb spot light and this recommendation was accepted.
-Although largely forgotten now this was probably the UK's second worst traffic accident ever if death and injuries are the only criteria.
-The Dibbles Bridge coach crash in 1975 left 33 dead and many more injured.
+The accident led to improved street lighting in the Medway Towns.
+It also prompted all three services to adopt the use of a red light at the rear of military columns marching on roads at night.
+Police photographs taken after the accident showed that the street lighting was typical of the period and was functioning normally.
+The subsequent Ministry inquiry also recommended that all UK buses be fitted with a kerb spotlight, and the recommendation was accepted.

-The mayors of Gillingham, Rochester and Chatham set up a memorial fund, inviting public donations through the local and national press "to be devoted, among other things, to defraying the funeral expenses, caring for the boys who may be disabled, and then to such worthy cause or causes in memory of the boys who lost their lives, as the mayors may determine".
-Donations of nearly £9,000 were received.
-Over £2,300 was spent, but the mayors could not decide how to apply the balance of the funds.
-A court case later decided that the fund was not charitable and was not saved by the Charitable Trusts (Validation) Act 1954; that the cy-près doctrine could not be applied; that the fund's objects were too uncertain for it to be a valid trust; that the fund was not bona vacantia; and as a result that the funds should be returned to the donors under a resulting trust.
-Every year on the Sunday closest to the event, the Chatham Royal Marine Cadet Unit still holds a memorial parade at the cemetery in which the cadets were laid to rest.
+The mayors of Gillingham, Rochester and Chatham established a memorial fund and appealed for donations through the local and national press.
+The fund was intended to help meet funeral expenses, provide assistance for boys who had been disabled by the accident and support suitable memorial projects.
+Donations totalling nearly £9,000 were received, of which more than £2,300 was spent.
+However, the mayors were unable to agree on how the remaining funds should be applied.

+A court case later determined that the fund was not charitable and was not saved by the Charitable Trusts (Validation) Act 1954.
+The court also found that the cy-près doctrine could not be applied, that the fund's objects were too uncertain for it to constitute a valid trust and that the remaining money should therefore be returned to donors under a resulting trust.

 Driver John Samson never drove again.
-He continued living in the local area, but was a broken man.
-Up until his death, he largely kept to himself and never spoke publicly about what had happened.
-The bus involved, a Bristol double-decker registered as GKE 69, remained in service for two more years before it was finally scrapped in 1953.
-Reportedly, the drivers were glad to see it gone as they strongly disliked driving it or seeing it around after the accident.
+He continued to live in the local area and never spoke publicly about the accident.
+The bus involved, a Bristol double-decker registered GKE 69, remained in service for a further two years before being scrapped in 1953.

+Each year, on the Sunday closest to the anniversary of the disaster, the Chatham Royal Marine Cadet Unit holds a memorial parade at the cemetery where the cadets are buried.